crampete/full_stack_classroom_july_2019/README.md

 - Jumbotron with Background image.
 - `offset-` and `img-fluid` in Bootstrap.
 - Built the website given in code snippets using Bootstrap.

+## Day 15 & 16 Overview

+- React.js Intro.
+- Intermingling HTML, CSS and JavaScript together.
+- Node.js vs JavaScript on the browser.
+- Brief intro to npm.
+- Creating a new React.js project using `create-react-app`.
+- React folder structure.
+- Creating a React Component.
+- Using Props in Components.
+- Difference between state and props.
+- E-commerce product page using state and props.
+- Using npm to install 3rd party packages.
+- Overview of `package.json` file.
+- Jist of the `node_modules` folder.
+- Creating multiple pages using `react-router-dom`.